 4. Engage with design

-These experts work with UI, which is an acronym for user interface.
+These experts (some of the best in the world are listed in this Medium article)work with UI, which is an acronym for user interface.
 This goes beyond graphic design that looks pretty.
 User interface design assaults as many senses as possible without being too busy.
 It’s the design that makes sending an email a button-click away, for example.
 That “Contact Us” button on your homepage that connects you immediately.

 5. Engage with simplicity